 2. Model and have students draw a large oval on their paper.
 This oval should take up most of the paper.
 You can have them draw the oval with a pencil first and then trace over it with a white crayon so they can see it better.

-3. Have the students clip their clothespin to their pom pom.
+3. Have the students clip their clothespins to their pom poms.
 Model dipping the pompom into the paint and then dabbing it onto the paint tray (or plate) before dabbing it onto their oval.
 Show the students the difference between the feathery look of just a little paint and the globby look of too much paint.

 4. The students should then fill their entire oval with dabs (or dots) of white paint.
 This is great finger exercise!

 Set the paintings aside to dry while working on the next steps.

 5. Give each child a small piece of brown paper (half of a 9″x12″ sheet gives them plenty of paper with room for error) and have them trace two circles for the eyes.
 Have them cut the eyes out and use a black crayon or marker to color a black circle in the middle.

 6. Show the students how they can easily cut a triangle by snipping in twice from the edge of their paper.
 Have them snip three triangles —one for the beak and two for the feet.

 7. Once the paint is dry, have the students glue their eyes, beak, and feet onto their owls.